 Major tech companies are researching and launching crypto products.
 Financial service institutions like Fidelity have even started including Bitcoin as an option for their 401k plans.
 As crypto becomes more omnipresent, companies need to create plans for crypto payroll, or how to pay employees in cryptocurrencies.

-Crypto payroll is the process of paying employees in cryptocurrencies like Bitcoin and Ethereum, NFTs (non-fungible tokens), and other digital assets.
+Crypto payroll is the process of paying employees in cryptocurrencies like Bitcoin, Tether, Ethereum, NFTs (non-fungible tokens), and other digital assets.
 More and more companies are beginning to integrate cryptocurrencies with payroll solutions and employment compensation packages for freelancers and full-time employees, usually as a bonus.

 International employees are tired of delays and fees related to wire transfers and the SWIFT banking system.
 Gen Z and younger millennials have grown weary of established institutions, such as big banks, and want to receive part of their wages in cryptocurrencies.
 The number of people researching crypto is growing each month.